Connected Communities Network

-The ConnectedCommunity.net domain has been registered for potential hosting of tools, applications, and services supporting the Strategy Markup Language (StratML) standard to enable users to form "truly connected" communities.
+The ConnectedCommunity.net domain has been registered for potential hosting of tools, applications, and services supporting the Strategy Markup Language (StratML) standard to enable individuals and organizations to form "truly connected" communities.

 Related initiatives include "smart cities" and "sister cities".
 However, the focus of the former is on connecting technology in the Internet of Things (IoT) and the focus of the latter is on specialized interests of paired cities.